franckysolo/fs-sound/README.md

 fs-sound audio.wav 440.0 5.0
 ```
 That will generate a sound with 440Hz frequency during 5 seconds record in a audio.wav audio file
-You can verify you file after create your audio sound with
+You can verify your file after create your audio sound with
 ```
 cd /my/audio/directory/fs-sound/src
 file audio.wav